 Food Sciences is an internationally appreciated field of education and food research at the University of Helsinki has been highly ranked.
-The food industry is the 4th most important employer both in Finland and internationally.
-This industry is constantly looking for experts to solve new problems.
+The food industry is the 4th most important employer both in Finland and internationally, and is constantly looking for experts to solve new problems.

 With a Master’s degree in Food Sciences, you can embark on a career in the food industry; in a food, agricultural or environmental control laboratory; as a teacher, researcher, or self-employed entrepreneur; or as an expert in government ministries or other expert organisations.